howl-anderson/doc_for_sdmdata_online/tutorial.md

     Atelopus spurrelli
     Austrochaperina basipalmata

 User should notice that file encoding.
-This file must encoding in ASCII encoding.
+This file must be encoded in ASCII fomat.
 Special character is not allowed.
 If it is wrong, please see faq.md.

 ### Upload to SDMdata
 Interface screenshot: